NikWalker/MechaCar_Statistical_Analysis/README.md

 * The T-test results for suspension coils for manufacturer lot 3 shows that the mean is not equal to the true population mean of 1500 psi.
 The p-value was 0.04168 which is below the common significance level of 0.05.
 The null hypothesis is rejected.

+## Study Design: MechaCar vs Competition

+Additional statistical studies could be performed to compare performance between MechaCar and their competitors.
+The metrics that will be looked at in this comparison are horse power and safety ratings.
+The null hypothesis for these evaluations would be that the MechaCar performance for the previously stated metrics is equal to the performance of each competitor.
+This will be completed by comparison of the metric means for each auto manufacturer.
+An Anova test will compare the means.
+Horse power and safety ratings must be collected for MechaCar as well as its competitors in order to further study these performance metrics.